diofant/diofant/docs/install.rst

 Installation
 ------------

-The SymPy CAS can be installed on virtually any computer with Python 3.4 or above.
-SymPy requires `setuptools`_.
+The Diofant CAS can be installed on virtually any computer with Python 3.4 or above.
+Diofant requires `setuptools`_.
 The current recommended method of installation is directly from the source files.

 Source